jikebe-AIST/j_presto/README.md

 Sub-program name list:

     For MD simulation,
-        pdb_alignfit    : Superimposition of query structure to target one based on sequence alignment. nt_gen          : Generation of atomic name correspondence table from a PREP and a PDB file. nt_conv         : Convert residue and atom names in a PREP and a PDB file based on a name table.
+	initpep         : Preperation of extended initial structures for folding simulation. pdb_alignfit    : Superimposition of query structure to target one based on sequence alignment. nt_gen          : Generation of atomic name correspondence table from a PREP and a PDB file. nt_conv         : Convert residue and atom names in a PREP and a PDB file based on a name table.